-With aging degenerative tissues, pain and stiffness in knees or difficulty in getting up from a chair or to go up and down the stairs, you may be experiencing multiple problems in the knee.
-With thorough check-up and analysis, the orthopedic doctor may suggest knee replacement.
+With aging degenerative tissues, pain and stiffness in knees, or difficulty in getting up from a chair or going up and down the stairs, you may be experiencing multiple problems in the knee.
+With thorough check-ups and analysis, the orthopedic doctor may suggest knee replacement.

 What is Bilateral Knee Replacement?

 With arthritis, both the knees of the patient may need replacement and this process is called bilateral knee replacement.
 Usually, patients who are above 60 are recommended for knee replacement.
 There are two types of bilateral knee replacement surgeries:

 When both the knees are replaced one after the other in a span of three to five months, it is called staged knee replacement.
 This lets one knee recover fully before undergoing the surgery of the other knee.

 As the name suggests, the patient undergoes surgery on both knees at the same time.
 This allows the patient to get both knees replaced at the same time and as a result, lesser downtime is involved.